-Course credit earned: English (1.0)

-May be taken only once for credit.
+Course credit earned: English (1.0) May be taken only once for credit.

-Pre-requisite: English 5-6 Grade 12

 A year-long college composition course designed to support students in understanding how to craft and refine research essays, Writing 121 prepares students for the style of academic writing they will encounter throughout their college career.
 Students will learn how to integrate the views and ideas of authors and other professionals into various essay formats.
 They will learn how to locate and document credible research sources, develop strong, supported theses, and understand the demand for clear, coherent writing.
 Student will also practice examining arguments from multiple perspectives, purposefully focusing writing for an intended audience, and elevating critical consciousness for navigating the world of information and media in which we exist.
 Finally, students will understand the critical relationship between thinking well and writing well, and find that writing well supports academic experience in myriad ways.
-For this course, students may earn both high school English 7-8 credit, as well as 4 transferable WR 121 college credits through Portland Community College.
+Students may earn both high school English 7-8 credit, as well as 4 transferable WR 121 college credits through Portland Community College.